qcuincy/early-gesture-recognition/README.md

 ```
 python demo.py -td 3 -ws 16 -str 1.5 -sl 2 -st 0.9 -seq 32 -mf 100
 ```

+## Walkthrough Notebook

+The `walkthrough.ipynb` Jupyter Notebook provides a detailed guide on:

+1.  **Extracting Features:** How to derive discrete features (palm orientation, moving direction, hand pose) from the raw 3D hand landmark coordinates.
+2.  **Feature Engineering:** Explanation and code examples for calculating and visualizing these features.
+3.  **Gesture Classification (Optional):** A demonstration of how to use the extracted features to classify dynamic hand gestures using a lookup table and Transformer model.

 ## Contributing